-When I wrote the original of this blog post about two years ago, it was after waking up briefly the night before – in those moments before I fell asleep again, the words “I have heard your prayer”, softly filtered through the fogginess of half sleep and settled into my heart, comforting me like a warm blanket of peace.
+I wrote the draft of this after waking up briefly in the middle of the night – in those moments before I fell asleep again, the words “I have heard your prayer”, softly filtered through the fogginess of half sleep and settled into my heart, comforting me like a warm blanket of peace.

 The next morning when I woke up, those words were the first thing I thought of.
 I suddenly remembered them again yesterday morning in the early morning prayer meeting at our church, and, two years later, these comforting words that I know to be from the Lord, still have the power to flood my heart and soul with peace, strengthen me and spur me on.

-There are several places where people were told “your prayer has been heard“, or “I have heard your prayers”
+There are several places in the Bible where people were told “your prayer has been heard“, or “I have heard your prayers”

 I found encouragement in these two great accounts and I hope you will too:

 Zechariah and Elizabeth.
 Luke 1:5-13

 “Zechariah and Elizabeth were righteous in God’s eyes, careful to obey all of the Lord’s commandments and regulations.
 They had no children because Elizabeth was unable to conceive, and they were both very old.”

 They’d longed and prayed for a child.
 Now, here we find them “advanced in years” with their prayers seemingly still unanswered.
 I wonder did they feel, as Elizabeth approached and then passed, the age of childbearing “Well, that’s it.
 God is just not going to answer this one”.
 That would be the natural response wouldn’t it?